-P: Any 45 points at 200-level R: FREN 208, FREN 304, FREN 211 FREN311-19S1 (C) Semester 1
+P: Any 60 points at 200 level from any subject.
+A reading knowledge of French required.
+R: FREN 208, FREN 304, FREN 211

 FREN 321 French Language Acquisition: Advanced A

 This is the fifth course in a sequence of six French language acquisition courses.